jtablesaw/plotly.java/README.md

 # plotly.java
-Plotly.java is a third-party Java wrapper for the [Plotly JavaScript open source graphing library](https://plotly.com/javascript/), one of the finest graphing libraries available.  plotly.java lets you generate a wide range of JavaScript/HTML charts.
+Plotly.java is a third-party Java wrapper for the [Plotly JavaScript open source graphing library](https://plotly.com/javascript/), one of the finest graphing libraries available.
+Plotly.java lets you generate a wide range of JavaScript/HTML charts.
 Please note that Plot.ly (the company) did not develop and does not support plotly.java (the library) in any way, other than to create the beautiful library that we use.

 ### Project history